- Last Updated: May 9, 2018

-The focused ultrasound technology is approved to relieve the several types of pain.
-An FDA approved example is treatment of bone metastases.
-Arthritis pain and back pain (originating from facet arthritis) are other examples that are approved in Europe but not yet in the United States.
-For these situations, the mechanism of pain improvement is that focused ultrasound non-invasively ablates the nerves that serve the affected area.
+Focused ultrasound technology is approved to relieve several types of pain.
+One device is approved by the FDA for treatment of pain due to bone metastases.
+Devices to treat arthritis pain and back pain (originating from facet arthritis) are approved in Europe, but not yet in the United States.
+Focused ultrasound lessens the pain through targeted and precise ablation of nerves that serve the affected area.

-At the current state, the improvement of a patient’s cancer pain has been observed while looking for other malignancy improvements, such as change in tumor size.
-In a study of 10 pancreatic cancer patients who received focused ultrasound, the patients’ narcotic use was cut in half following focused ultrasound treatment, and in two patients it was completely eliminated.
+Currently, the improvement of a patient’s cancer pain after focused ultrasound treatment may be observed while looking for other improvements.
+In a study of ten pancreatic cancer patients who received focused ultrasound, the patients’ narcotic use was cut in half following focused ultrasound treatment, and in two patients it was completely eliminated.
 This reduction was sustained in the three month follow up, and prompted the author to suggest that a larger study on the analgesic effect should be considered.
 (Strunk, et. al.)

 Marinova M, Strunk HM, Rauch M, Henseler J, Clarens T, Brüx L, Dolscheid-Pommerich R, Conrad R, Cuhls H, Radbruch L, Schild HH, Mücke M. [High-intensity focused ultrasound (HIFU) for tumor pain relief in inoperable pancreatic cancer : Evaluation with the pain sensation scale (SES)].
 Schmerz.
 2016 Jul 11.
 [Epub ahead of print] German.